 In 2013 she was listed as one of 22 'global thinkers' in Robin Cohen's and Paul Kennedy's third edition of Global Sociology (Palgrave) in a new chapter on Gender and Sexualities (http://www.palgrave.com/sociology/cohen3e/students/globalthinkers.html)

-Between 2013 and 2015, Sylvia will be holding the position of Adlerbertska Guest Professor of Sustainable Development at the University of Gothenburg, Sweden.
+Between 2013 and 2015, Sylvia has been appointed Adlerbertska Guest Professor of Sustainable Development at the University of Gothenburg, Sweden.
 This involves making yearly visits to Gothenburg to engage in exchange mainly with the institution's development geographers.